 Proposed projects should fall in one of the above areas of support.

-Topics should clearly relate to economic development and the role of free enterprise in a flourishing society.
+Topics should relate in some way to economic development and the role of free enterprise in a flourishing society.
 Research topics are invited to also discuss implications for public policy.
 Proposals can engage national and global issues, while also establishing relevance for the state, the Western region, and our local communities.

-Applications can be submitted at any time and are reviewed on a rolling basis.
+Applications can be submitted at any time using this web form and are reviewed on a rolling basis.

 Please prepare a maximum two-page project narrative that describes the purpose and motivation, anticipated impact on the target audience, a timeline and plan of activities, clear expression of the anticipated deliverables, and biographical sketch of each student/faculty applicant.
 Also include a single-page proposed budget with starting and ending dates, line item justifications, and an overall rationale for the requested funding.